 Retinal detachment is a serious condition where the retina, the light sensitive layer of tissue at the back of the eye, separates from the underlying tissue.
 If not treated quickly, it can lead to permanent vision loss.

-See also Red Light Camera Pa
+See also Security Camera Cable Types

 There are several ways to check for retinal detachment.
 The most common is a simple eye exam where the doctor looks for signs of a detached retina.
 They may also use a special device called an ophthalmoscope to look at the back of the eye.